 - Have the toilet be more private and not in the middle of the room, without closing in the rest of the space

 - Keeping the bathroom footprint open while incorporating separate vanities, a shower and a freestanding tub

 The Renewed Space

-- After reviewing many different floor plan options we decided on placing the large freestanding tub at a 45 degree angle so the family can walk up to it and look out.
+- After reviewing many different floor plan options, we decided on placing the large freestanding tub at a 45-degree angle so the family can walk up to it and still look out the window.

 - We bumped into the primary bedroom about 4’ to accomplish a large shower without giving up bathroom floorspace.

 - Since we had both a large shower and a tub in this space there wasn’t quite enough room to fully enclose the toilet area.
 Instead, we “hid” it in the corner next to a sink vanity.
 We filled the space across from it with a tall linen cabinet.

 - Soft white tile on the floor and white painted walls keep this space light and bright while making the footprint feel wide and spacious.
 The natural light and numerous decorative light fixtures also brighten the space.
 The angled tub promotes visual flow.

 Even though this is the primary bathroom, the kids also like to use this space.
 It is spacious – with the two separate vanities, multiple family members can use this space at the same time.

 Door style: Plaza full overlay